braze-inc/braze-docs/_docs/_contributing/yaml_front_matter/metadata.md

 ### Article title

 The `article_title` key is used to set the page title for online search results and the end-user's browser tab.
 This key accepts any `string` value.
-For style guidelines, see [Naming Conventions](https://docs.google.com/document/u/2/d/e/2PACX-1vTluyDFO3ZEV7V6VvhXE4As_hSFwmnFFdU9g6_TrAYTgH1QmbRoEDDdn5GzKAB9vdBbIdyiFdoaJcNk/pub#h.n0sf2nl43bpo).
+For naming conventions, see the [Braze Docs Style Guide]({{site.baseurl}}/contributing/style_guide/).

 **Usage example:**